Chone Figgins: Anaheim Angels/Los Angeles Angels of Anaheim

-In 2009, Figgins was selected to his first All-Star Game.
+In 2009, Figgins was selected to his only All-Star Game.
 He finished the season with an AL-best 101 walks and finished 10th in AL MVP voting.
-Although Figgins stole 42 bases in 2009, he was caught 17 times – tied for the most in the majors.
+Although Figgins stole 42 bases, he was caught 17 times – tied for the most in the majors.

 Seattle Mariners

 On December 4, 2009, it was reported that Figgins and the Seattle Mariners agreed to a four-year contract worth approximately $36 million.
-During spring training for the 2010 season, Figgins was converted to second base, moving teammate Jose Lopez to third.
+During spring training for the 2010 season, Figgins was converted to second base, moving teammate José López to third.
 Figgins had his worst year to date in 2010, batting just .259, though he did match his previous season stolen base total of 42.
 Following the season, Figgins converted back to third base, due to the departure of Lopez.
 Halfway through the 2011 season, he was replaced by Adam Kennedy as the everyday third baseman.
 In only 81 games, with only 288 at bats, Figgins finished the season batting only .188.

 To begin the 2012 season, Figgins was allowed the opportunity to bat leadoff for the Mariners in the hopes that the return to the spot in the lineup where he thrived during his time with the Angels would jump start his bat.
-On May 4 of that season, manager Eric Wedge announced that Figgins would no longer be an everyday player.
+On May 4, manager Eric Wedge announced that Figgins would no longer be an everyday player.
 He ended the 2012 season batting .181 with 166 at bats in 66 games and was designated for assignment by the Mariners on November 20, 2012.